Minimal Requirements

 We shall explain shortly how to download this software from the Web.

-Android is typically programmed using a combination of XML and Java (there is a Native Development Kit that permits programming in C/C++ for specialized tasks, but we will not address that here).
+Android is typically programmed using a combination of Java and XML (there is a Native Development Kit (NDK) that permits programming in C/C++ for specialized tasks such as action-intensive games, but we will not address that here).
 Thus some background in these languages will be extremely useful.
-However, in the material that we will cover complete working code will be available for all examples.
+However, in the material that will be covered complete working code will be available for all examples.
 Therefore, anyone with some programming experience should be able to use the code as a starting point to learn how to program Java and XML within the Android environment.